ChrisTansey007/CryptoPilot/README.md

 - **Portfolio Monitoring**: View and manage your complete crypto assets across multiple exchanges.
 - **Back-testing**: Test potential trading bots using historical data to predict future performance.
 - **Bot Implementation**: Deploy trading bots on various trading pairs across different exchanges.
 - **User Authentication**: Secure login system integrated with Robinhood.
+For more details on setting up 2FA with Robinhood, see our [Two-Factor Authentication Guide](TwoFactorAuthenticationGuide.md).
 - **Exchange Integration**: Manage and monitor different exchange accounts in one place.

 ## Technologies & Frameworks